-

 On diversity

-Jul 24, 2019While taking a piano lesson yesterday I was asking why we repeat always chord of A or G and the answer is because we are “manipulated” by pop musica that are made mainly by those keys.
+July 24th, 2019While taking a piano lesson yesterday I was asking why we repeat always chord of A or G and the answer is because we are “manipulated” by pop musica that are made mainly by those keys.
 And day by day we start to like it, and every new song will reinforce our taste.
+And then a …

 What's reality?